evelyn02/search/README.md

 Thank You
 ---------

 Many thanks are due to [Ara Howard](https://github.com/ahoward) for relinquishing the "search" gem name after five years of inactivity.
-Beer's on me if you ever find yourself at the [Collective Idea](https://github.com/collectiveidea) office.